My Approach to Design

 Location in the Landscape

-To locate design in relationship to other historic practices such as art, science and engineering I like to use this diagram.
-Design resides in the corner of production and culture, between engineering and art, within the spectrum of behaviour and utility.
+Lets locate design in relation to other historic disciplines.
+Design resides between engineering and art, within the spectrum of behaviour and utility.

 Cybernetics; A cyclic process